JvanKatwijk/qt-dab/README.md

  * reading prerecorded dump rtlsdr type "raw" (8 bits) files.
 The RTLSDR device handlers show a button "dump" for dumping the raw input into a ".raw" file.

  * reading (and writing) so-called "xml" files, i.e. a file format preserving the precise structure of the input samples.
-All device handlers show on their device widget a button to control dumping the unmodified input into an xml file.
+All device handlers show on their device window a button to control dumping the unmodified input into an xml file (e.g. for the Airspy this means with a samplerate of 25000000 or 3000000).

 ![6.8](/res/read_me/xml-reader.png?raw=true)